$20 MILLION MOVIE NAMES… LIKE DEPP, DAMON, CLOONEY, DiCAPRIO, even B COOPER or Ms LAWRENCE: PART I (How to Contact A-List Actors)

 You got the script.
 You’re sure its great and you’ve been told “You need a name“.
 And, you actually have the name of an actor in mind.
 Now how to you get to him or her and have them talk to you?
 And, according to Shakespeare, Hollywood’s first hyphenates (Writer-Producer-Director), “There’s the rub”.

-So how do you find this dude; how do you talk with him/her and what do you offer.
+So how do you find this dude; how do you talk with him/her, or in reality, to his/her production company’s Development Executive, and what do you offer.

 OK: Let’s just focus first on how to find the dude.